Power-Agent/PowerFM/README.md

 #### [Explore the Datacenter Siting Assistant: Solvtra](https://huggingface.co/spaces/zhangqianleo/datacenterAgent)

-This project explores the use of Retrieval Augmented Generation (RAG) with foundation models tailored for power systems.
-One key application is the **Datacenter Siting Assistant: Solvtra**.
-This tool leverages RAG by incorporating datacenter-specific data, including local regulations, environmental reports, and infrastructure details.
+**Datacenter Siting Assistant: Solvtra** is a tool leverages RAG by incorporating datacenter-specific data, including local regulations, environmental reports, and infrastructure details.
 As a result, it can provide detailed information for potential datacenter locations, such as land and electricity prices, and generate a map illustrating existing datacenter sites and relevant infrastructure.